-Differences between the value of deferred tax assets and liabilities under Solvency II and IFRS arise mainly on the valuation of technical provisions and deferred acquisition costs.
+Differences between the value of deferred tax assets and liabilities under Solvency II and IFRS arise mainly on the valuation of technical provisions, investments and intangible assets.
+Under IFRS, the adoption of IFRS 17 and IFRS 9 resulted in the recognition of a £1,356m net deferred tax asset on the IFRS transition balance sheet.

-The net deferred tax liability on the Group's Solvency II balance sheet of £751m (2021: £978m) and the equivalent net deferred tax liability on the IFRS balance sheet are summarised below:
+The net deferred tax liability on the Group's Solvency II balance sheet of £902m (2022: £751m) and the equivalent net deferred tax liability on the IFRS balance sheet are summarised below: